mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/atlas-backend/README.md

 This folder contains all the MongoDB Atlas backend configuration files.

-## Setup The Digital-Twin-Backend MongoDB Backend
+## Setup The Digital-Twin MongoDB Backend

-1. You need a [MongoDB Cloud](https://cloud.mongodb.com/) user account and access to an organization/project
+1. Create a [MongoDB Cloud](https://cloud.mongodb.com/) user account and ensure that you have access to an organization/project.
 2. [Create a MongoDB cluster](https://www.mongodb.com/docs/atlas/tutorial/create-new-cluster/) in your preferred region and call it **"Connected-Products"**. <br>Shared clusters should work.
 Serverless instances are **not yet** supported!

 ## Setup the Digital-Twin Application